JuroOravec/strava-spotify-playlist/moovin-groovin-web/src/modules/install/README.md

 # install module

-This module contains entrypoints for the rest of the app.
+This module brings other modules together and creates entrypoints for booting and mounting the app.

+Do not use files from this module in other Vue modules to avoid possible circular dependency.